-Time Out 4 – Cystic Fibrosis.
+Time Out 3 – Cystic Fibrosis.

 Have a look at the Cystic Fibrosis Trust Charity page www.cysticfibrosis.org.uk/what-is-cystic-fibrosis/diagnosis/family-genetic-testing, specifically the area which explains how cystic fibrosis is diagnosed and passed on.
 What do you think of the website – do you think it relays the information so as families can understand the process?
 Does it tie in with what you have learned here?
-Practice explaining the inheritance process with a colleague good time out
+Practice explaining the inheritance process with a colleague